30 Spot-on Signs You’re a Dog Mom or Dad

 24. You Hang Out at the Dog Park Instead of the Local Coffee Shop

 When you do go out, it’s not to a coffee shop bar but to the local dog park.
-That’s where anyone can find you on Friday and Saturday evenings and Sunday mornings.
+That’s where anyone can find you on Friday, Saturday and Sunday mornings and evenings.

 25. You Miss Appointments Because Your Dog Fell Asleep on Your Lap, and You Didn’t Want to Wake Them

 You’ve missed doctor appointments, phone calls with your boss and have even been late to dates.
 We understand.
 They are just so sweet when they are sleeping, and you don’t want to disturb them!